PyHker/PyHker/README.md

 - 👀 I’m interested in random programming stuff that attracts my attention
 - 🌱 I’m currently learning advanced python
 - 💞️ I’m looking to collaborate on nothing really.
 I'm not working on anything big
-- 📫 You can reach me via emial: legaspijasper09@gmail.com
+- 📫 You can reach me via
+- Emial: legaspijasper09@gmail.com
+- Twitter: @PyHker
 - Eyyy you're curious
 <!---
 PyHker/PyHker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.